-It is the policy of Bottega University to maintain an environment that encourages mutual respect and promotes respectful congenial relationships between employees and is free from all forms of harassment by anyone, including supervisors, coworkers, vendors, contractors, or students.
-Harassment, even when not unlawful or directed at a protected category, is expressly prohibited and will not be tolerated by the institution.
-Accordingly, Bottega University's administration is committed to vigorously addressing complaints of harassment and sexual harassment at all levels within the institution.
+It is the policy of Bottega University to maintain an environment that encourages mutual respect and promotes respectful congenial relationships among students, faculty, and staff.
+The University extends protections from harassment to include supervisors, coworkers, vendors, contractors, and students.
+Harassment, even when not explicitly unlawful or directed at a protected category, will not be tolerated.
+The University's administration is committed to vigorously addressing complaints of harassment and sexual harassment at all levels within the institution.
 Reported or suspected occurrences of harassment will be promptly and thoroughly investigated.
-Following an investigation, the institution will immediately take any necessary and appropriate disciplinary action.
-Bottega University will not permit or condone any acts of retaliation against anyone who files harassment complaints or cooperates in the investigation of same.
+Following an investigation, the institution will take necessary and appropriate disciplinary action.
+Bottega University will not permit or condone acts of retaliation against anyone who files harassment complaints or cooperates in the investigation of same.